• Published: Apr 23 2025 11:26 AM

 wave

 • The Mill at Leighton: 4.8 stars (348 Google reviews).
-Praised for its lovely beer garden and excellent real ales.
+People rave about the lovely beer garden and amazing selection of real ales.

 • The Stiperstones Inn: 4.8 stars (792 Google reviews).
-Acclaimed for its amazing staff and exceptional service.
+Apparently, their staff is incredible, and the service is top-notch.

-Note: Numerous other pubs across England are hosting St. George's Day events, so check your local listings!
+And don't forget – lots of pubs across England will be doing St. George's Day things, so check your local listings!

 FAQ